openvswitch/ovs/INSTALL.DPDK-ADVANCED.md

        -netdev type=vhost-user,id=mynet2,chardev=char2,vhostforce,queues=$q
        -device virtio-net-pci,mac=00:00:00:00:00:02,netdev=mynet2,mq=on,vectors=$v
        ```

+       The vhost-user interface will be automatically reconfigured with required
+       number of rx and tx queues after connection of virtio device.
+       Manual configuration of `n_rxq` is not supported because OVS will work
+       properly only if `n_rxq` will match number of queues configured in QEMU.

        A least 2 PMDs should be configured for the vswitch when using multiqueue.
        Using a single PMD will cause traffic to be enqueued to the same vhost